Lithuanian Armed Forces: Grand Ducal Lithuanian Army

 The Lithuanian military originates in the Grand Ducal Lithuanian Army, active from the 13th century to 1795.
+It fought many major battles, such as the Battle of Blue Waters (1362/63), Battle of Grunwald (1410), Battle of Orsha (1514) and Battle of Kircholm (1605).
 After the Union of Lublin in 1569, the Lithuanian Army remained equal to the Polish Crown army in the military of the Polish–Lithuanian Commonwealth until the Third Partition in 1795.
-The Grand Ducal Lithuanian Army fought in many major battles, such as the Battle of Blue Waters (1362/63), Battle of Grunwald (1410), Battle of Orsha (1514) and Battle of Kircholm (1605).

 Similarly to other medieval European states, the army was raised by the nobility during the Late Middle Ages.
 By the 17th century, it was mostly outclassed by professional forces and a standing army was instituted.

 13th century

 From the 12th century's end and into the 13th century, Lithuania frequently went to war against the western and southwestern Rus' states, Kingdom of Galicia-Volhynia and Duchy of Masovia, and also devastated the lands along the Daugava and elsewhere.
 From the early 1200s, Lithuanians fought against the Swordbrothers, then from 1237 against the Livonian Order, and from the second half of the 13th century's against the State of the Teutonic Order.'
 Fighting on Lithuania's northern and western frontiers was unceasing, the Lithuanian state expanded southwards and eastwards in the Late Middle Ages.'
 The Lithuanian army was mobile, as it had to fight on many fronts: the State of the Teutonic Order to the west, the Livonian Order to the north, the Golden Horde and its vassal Muscovy to the east, and the Tatar khanates to the south.
 According to 13th-century sources, Lithuanian soldiers rode horses on military expeditions but fought on foot, arranged in three rows during battles.
 The best-armed and most experienced fought in the front, while the least experienced and lightly armed were in the last row.
 Furthermore, the Lithuanians were skilled at fighting using spears, especially on horseback.
 The earliest written mention of such tactics, from 1208, says that Lithuanians on horses threw spears at their enemies.

 Although the Germans initially had superior weaponry in the 13th century, the Lithuanians won the Battles of Saule (1236), Durbe (1260), Karuse (1270) and the Aizkraukle (1279).
 However they were less successful against enemy fortifications, especially brick castles.
 Eventually the front lines stabilised over time, and the one against the Livonian Order more or less followed the modern Latvia–Lithuania border, while the one against the Teutonic Order was close to the Nemunas.
 A castle system fortified the Lithuanian side of the border along the river.